 JOIN the AFICIONADOS

-The brothers have become something of a cult name in Northern Italy’s design-led hotel scene.
+Under their umbrella brand, ALTO Hotels, the brothers have become something of a cult name in Northern Italy’s design-led hotel scene.
 At the heart of their style lies a distinct ethos: casual luxury, with soul.
 Their projects are restorations, yes, but more than that, they are careful dialogues between past and present.
 Think heirloom bones wrapped in modern tailoring, where every corner speaks the local tongue yet feels universally understood.

 In Bolzano, the gateway to the Dolomites, Parkhotel Mondschein occupies pride of place: a heritage-listed grand dame swathed in white shutters and ringed by ancient trees.
 With origins tracing back to 1330 and layers added during the Belle Époque, it’s a building with architectural complexity, made whole again through vision rather than preservation for its own sake.